Church Linens and Altar Linens: Lavabo Towel

 A lavabo towel is a cloth linen or sort of hand towel that is used to dry the hands of a person who is performing a lavabo ceremony.
 It is one of several small altar linens or church linen items.

-Okay, so we know that this lavabo towel is a pristine white cloth in the church linen closet that is used during the lavabo ceremony, but then that begs the question of what is the lavabo ceremony?
+Okay, so in the church linen closet, we have a pristine white lavabo towel used during the lavabo ceremony, but then it begs the question.
+What is the lavabo ceremony?

 We are glad that you asked.

-The lavabo ceremony is a religious ceremony that the majority of modern-day churches no longer use or probably even know about really.
+The lavabo ceremony is a religious ritual that the majority of modern-day churches no longer use or probably even know about.
 The church denominations that would be most likely to perform a lavabo ceremony with a lavabo towel are the Roman Catholics, Eastern Orthodox, and maybe the Lutherans.

-Each congregant church member will dip their hands in a bowl of water (known as the lavabo bowl) that is either brought around by a church leader or fastened to a wall somewhere and then wipe their hands dry of the cleansing water with the lavabo towel.
+Each congregant church member will dip their hands in a bowl of water (known as the lavabo bowl) either brought around by a church leader or fastened to a wall somewhere.
+And then wipe their hands dry of the cleansing water with the lavabo towel.

 Once they have ceremoniously cleaned their hands in the lavabo bowl and then dried them off with the lavabo towel they are ready to partake of the eucharist ritual, or the Lord’s Supper or communion as you might know it.

-What is the Significance of the Lavabo Ceremony and the Lavabo Towel?
+Significance of the Lavabo Ceremony and the Lavabo Towel

 If you were to sit in on any of these church services that perform the lavabo ceremony with the lavabo bowl and lavabo towel before participating in the eucharist or the Lord’s Supper, unless you knew your bible, you probably wouldn’t think much of this brief hand washing ceremony.